DreymaR/BigBagKbdTrixPKL/README.md

     - You may mix mapping types freely in any layout.
 * ISO (European/World) vs ANSI (US) vs other keyboard types
     - ISO boards have a `VK_102` key between `Z` and `LShift`.
 Some `OEM_` key codes differ from ANSI ones.
+    - Brazilian ABNT boards are like ISO, but have two more keys.
+These can be remapped by their scan codes.
     - JIS (Japanese) etc are not supported so far.
 Sorry.
 Gomen-nasai. ごめんなさい.    ᏊᵕꈊᵕᏊ
 * Curl(DH), Angle and/or Wide ergonomic mods, moving some keys to more comfortable positions
     - Angle/Wide affect the "hard" key positions in the layout.ini file, usually both for Layout and Extend
-    - Curl(DH) is Colemak/Tarmak specific and for the most part should not affect Extend
+    - Curl(DH) is Colemak/Tarmak/Dvorak specific and for the most part should not affect Extend
     - The Curl(DH) mod does insert D between C and V though.
 There's a remap to let Extend+V still be Paste
 * Extend mappings, using for instance CapsLock as a modifier for nav/edit/multimedia/etc keys.
 It's awesome!!!
     - The Extend modifier may even double as a Tap-or-Mod key so that when you tap it, something else happens.